-(i) The term "blocks" has been used for precast concrete masonry units. (ii) Bricks used in bedding to manhole covers should be bonded using high-strength mortar (such as polyester resin).
+(i) The term "blocks" has been used for precast concrete masonry units.

-Fuel-resistant types
+(ii) Bricks used in bedding to manhole covers should be

+bonded using high-strength mortar (such as polyester resin).
-sealants to BS 2499 or BS

-5212-1 may be required where

-concrete surfaces are subject to
+(i) Fuel-resistant types of sealants to BS EN 14188-1 or BS 5212-1 may be required where concrete surfaces are subject to fuel spillage.

-(ii) BS 6213 gives guidance on

-the selection of constructional
+(ii) BS 6213 gives guidance on the selection of constructional sealants.

-(iii) CIRIA Technical Notes TN128 and TN144 deal with

-sealants in wet conditions.
+(iii) CIRIA Technical Notes TN128 and TN144 deal with sealants in wet conditions.